 1. Talk about it.
 If we’ve talked with a friend about climate change, we’re both more likely to do something about it.
 Get the conversation going.

 2. Become a Trusted Messenger.
 Who listens to what you say?
 Who asks for your advice?
 Use your charm and your clout.

 3. Elect people who have a plan, make sure they know you care about this.
 Mayors, governors, Congress, and the President, of course.
-Also, the captains and presidents in your daily life: your condo board, school board, golf club, yoga instructor, frat president, neighborhood association head, chair of your alumni network, store manager, organizer of your poker game or book club.
+Also, the captains and presidents in your daily life: your school board, yoga instructor, neighborhood association head, chair of your alumni network, favorite store manager, organizer of your poker game or book club.

 4. Pay attention.
 Go to meetings with ideas and questions.
 Dive in: offer to help.
 Bring a friend with you.

 5. Be Calm, Be Clear.
 Most people don’t know a gigaton from a megawatt.
 Most people want to know how the climate crisis affects them — and they want to know what they can do about it.

 6. Follow reliable mainstream news sources, i.e., those that rely on established scientists and other experts for their reporting.

 7. Financial clout.
 Leverage it.
 We’re all part of an organization or a community.
 We all make purchasing choices.
 Do business with companies that get it.
 Find out about investment strategies of your employee 401k, medical complex, alma mater, place of worship, baseball team.
 Make sure your investments incorporate your values.
 Major funds that have already divested from fossil fuels have all been influenced by stakeholders like you.

 8. Find your hook.
 Do you hate to see food wasted?
 Are you staggered by adverse health implications of a warming planet?
 Do plastic bits in our food chain bother you?
 Could you get behind a plastic bag ban in your town?
 Find your hook.